Skip to Content

 3. You are stressed for weeks now

 Being stressed out for long periods of time could potentially cause an undesirable effect on your health, and also, your breast.
-In fact, if you don’t get sufficient time to loosen up, your body reacts fairly quickly resulting in hormone imbalance.
+In fact, if you don’t get sufficient time to loosen up, your body reacts fairly quickly.

 4. Postmenstrual syndrome